chocobn69/pglogical_upgrade_demo/README.md

 DETAIL:  expected_encoding SQL_ASCII must be unset or match server_encoding UTF8
 CONTEXT:  slot "pgl_postgres_provider1_subscription1", output plugin "pglogical_output", in the startup callback
 ```

+## Solution

+RhodiumToad is telling me that it's an encoding error, so I could possibily use C locale with UTF8 encoding.

+And no error !!